SkylineCommunications/dataminer-docs/user-guide/Professional_Services/Deployment_Methodology/Agile_Scope-Based_methodology/Typical_Phases_for_Agile_Scope-Based_projects.md

 ### Definition of Goals & Objectives

-At the start of the Offering exercise, the Project Squad clearly describes the key objectives of the project, the expected outcome, and the main benefits that it wants to deliver to the business and end users.
+At the start of the Offering exercise, the Project Squad clearly describes the key objectives of the project, the expected outcome and the main benefits that it wants to deliver to the business and end users.

-The goal is not to provide an extended list of requirements or activities to be done, but rather what the end-goal is, closer to a Project Mission Statement, setting the direction for the work to be done, ensuring that the squad has a laser-focused mission that it can continuously refer to while executing the project, so that joint decisions of the Project Squad throughout the project are always aimed at what goes to the heart of the project (which may not always be in line with what was specified in the initial high-level requirements).
+The goal is not to provide an extended list of requirements or activities to be performed, but rather what the end goal is, closer to a Project Mission Statement, setting the direction for the work to be done, ensuring that the squad has a laser-focused mission that it can continuously refer to while executing the project, so that joint decisions of the Project Squad throughout the project are always aimed at what goes to the heart of the project (which may not always be in line with what was specified in the initial high-level requirements).

 ### Preliminary Solution Backlog